A spatial model for dormancy in random environment: Proof of Theorem

-for $\gamma\in(-\infty,0)$. \end{prop} \begin{proof} We start with the case of \emph{hard traps}, i.\,e.\,, $\gamma=-\infty$, where the random walk $X$ is immediately killed after crossing one of the traps, if $\alpha$ takes the value $1$ at this times.
-Then, in an analogous manner as in \eqref{anntrapsproof}, the annealed survival probability up to time $t$ can be written as
+This proofs the proposition for the case $\gamma\in(-\infty,0)$.
+We proceed with the case of \emph{hard traps}, i.\,e.\,, $\gamma=-\infty$, where the random walk $X$ is immediately killed after crossing one of the traps, if $\alpha$ takes the value $1$ at this times.
+Then, $v_{(0,\alpha)}$ corresponds to the probability $\phi_{(0,\alpha)}$, that, given $\alpha$, the random walk $Y$ has not hit $0$ up to time $t$ at the same time when $\alpha$ was $0$, i.e.